ynztyl10/phantomas/README.md

 ### Requests to

-* requestsToFirstPaint: number of HTTP requests it took to make the first paint
-* domainsToFirstPaint: number of domains used to make the first paint
 * requestsToDomContentLoaded: number of HTTP requests it took to make the page reach `DomContentLoaded` state
-* domainsToDomContentLoaded: number of domains used to make the page reach DomContentLoaded state
 * requestsToDomComplete: number of HTTP requests it took to make the page reach `DomComplete` state
-* domainsToDomComplete: number of domains used to make the page reach DomComplete state

 ### keepAlive